dvespasiani/Archaic_introgression_in_PNG/code/README.md

 ## Scripts
 * All analyses used the modules: r/4.0.0 and web_proxy on Spartan.
-* All SNPs input/output are in GRCh37/hg19 coordinates
+* All SNPs coordinates are in GRCh37/hg19 coordinates

 ### command line used to download Roadmap Epigenomics mnemonics BED files: